andry3vi/ESCM/README.md

 # ESCM
-simple and crap server client python manager to comunicate easily with elog instances
+simple and crap server-client python manager to comunicate easily with elog instances